 - an unofficial transcript of your university record

-- the names of three references and their contact information
+- the names of three references, your relationship with them and their contact information

 The Library of Parliament promotes equity, diversity and inclusion in its workplace and encourages applications from all qualified individuals.
 In filling the positions, preference will be given to qualified candidates who self-declare on the application form as Indigenous, persons with disabilities or members of visible minorities.
 Preference will also be given to candidates who can communicate orally in both official languages.

 Anonymized information on the diversity of candidates applying to and hired into the Internship Program will be used by the Library to assess and modify, as necessary, its recruiting and hiring strategies with the goal of building a more diverse workforce.

 If you are selected during this process, you will be required to:

 - participate in a telephone or MS Teams interview that will consist of behavioural, situational or knowledge-based questions

 - undertake an evaluation of your second language oral proficiency (to be conducted by telephone or MS Teams), as preference will be given to candidates who can communicate orally in both official languages